We Buy Gretsch Instruments at Top Prices

 The History and Appeal of Gretsch

-History|Tracing a Great History: From the Founding Era to the Present Day
+History | Tracing a Great History: From the Early Days to the Present

-Many Gretsch models feature the same full acoustic construction as the Gibson ES-175.
+Many Gretsch models feature the same full-acoustic construction as the Gibson ES-175.

-Furthermore, by employing unique pickups like the Filter Tron and Hi-Lo Tron, it establishes a truly one-of-a-kind sound.
-Even when cranked up with heavy distortion settings, it never loses its character, allowing you to fully experience that quintessential Gretsch feel—which is, in my opinion, the real thrill of playing a Gretsch.
+Furthermore, by incorporating proprietary pickups such as the Filter'Tron and Hi-Lo'Tron, Gretsch has established a truly one-of-a-kind sound.
+Even when cranked up for a distorted setting, it never loses its character, and being able to fully experience that quintessential Gretsch sound is, in my opinion, the true joy of playing a Gretsch.

-How to Choose a Gretsch Guitar|From Your First Instrument to Your Ultimate Dream Model
+How to Choose a Gretsch | From Your First Guitar to a Collectible Masterpiece

-For those prioritizing maneuverability, choose the Jet.
+For those who prioritize playability, go for the Jet.

 Instrument Appraisal Process

-❶ Appraisal Request
+❶ Request an Appraisal

 Request an appraisal via chat, form, or LINE

-❷ Specialist appraisal
+❷ Appraisal by a Specialist

-Rest assured, our specialists will handle the appraisal.
+Rest assured, our experts will handle the appraisal

-❸ Price Quotation
+❸ Price Quote

 ❹ Payment